NOTE: Active Directory is supported only in Orchid Fusion 2.0.0 or later.

 Once logged in, to configure additional Active Directory groups, navigate to ‘Permission Groups’:

-You will see some example permission groups with no Active Directory group mappings and a Fusion Administrator group for your domain.
+You will see some example permission groups with no Active Directory group mappings, and you may see a Fusion Administrator group for your domain.

 If you edit the domain admin group, you will see the Active Directory Group Mappings for your domain, e.g.: